 Foothill Transit has led the charge in sustainable transportation for years.
 It’s why we were the FIRST IN THE COUNTRY to put fast-charge electric buses on the roads.
 It’s why we consistently monitor and measure the environmental impact of everything we do.
-And it’s why we’re committed to operating a 100% ELECTRIC BUS FLEET BY 2030.
 Because we believe in guilt-free trips.
 In exploring the earth — not exploiting it.
 And that with your help, we can make SAVING OUR PLANET as simple as going for a ride.

 Since 2010, Foothill Transit has operated one of the largest fleets of electric buses in the nation.
 By the end of 2019, we will be running 33 electric buses in revenue service.
 To date, our electric bus fleet has driven over 1.8 million miles and provides zero-emission service to residents in the San Gabriel Valley.

-Foothill Transit is committed to operating a 100% electric bus fleet by 2030.
+Foothill Transit is committed to operating a 100% zero-emission bus fleet.
 It is leading the charge in sustainable transportation by adding two Alexander Dennis battery electric double deck buses to its fleet by the end of 2019.

 Foothill Transit is currently designing 14 above-ground plug-in depot charge stations at its Arcadia bus yard.
 The charge stations will supplement a network of 4 existing in-route fast-charge stations at transit centers in Pomona and Azusa.